Tobu 80000 series: History

 Details of the 80000 series trains on order were first announced in April 2024.
 In light of declining ridership on the Tobu Urban Park Line following the COVID-19 pandemic, Tobu Railway decided to reduce train capacity (from 6-car sets to 5-car sets) instead of reducing frequency.

 The first two sets were delivered from the Kinki Sharyo plant in December 2024.
 These sets are entirely new-build.
 By February 2025, three completely new-build sets had been delivered.

 The 80000 series first entered service on the Urban Park Line on 8 March 2025.
 Initially intended to operate alongside older 6-car sets, Tobu Railway plans to complete the Urban Park Line's transition to 5-car sets by March 2029.

+The 80000 series received the 2026 Laurel Prize, presented annually by the Japan Railfan Club.